foragepm/forage/readme.md

 - ~store package metadata in a database~
 - ~preload function - search for locally installed packages and load them into ipfs~
 - ~add goals of the project to readme~
+- ~command to check for updates to all cached packages~
 - record all announced package cids without downloading/verifying (for downloading via ipfs later if requested)
 - start IPFS (with pubsub experiment and init) if there's not already one running on startup
 - package list UI